 Never base your decision on cost

-When it comes to your vehicle wrap, avoid choosing a supplier on the basis that they are cheap.
+When it comes to vehicle wrap pricing, avoid choosing a supplier on the basis that they are cheap.
 There will be reasons one supplier comes in at a significantly lower price than another.
 The most likely reasons are that they:

 - Are new to the vehicle wrapping industry and are using price to leverage their position in the market, i.e tempting customers in with a ‘low-low’ price

-- Use inferior, cheaper materials such as unbranded vinyl and inks
+- Use inferior vehicle vinyl wrap equipment and cheaper materials such as unbranded vinyl and inks

 - Don’t invest in aftercare